Bhawani-K/_bkCodingGists/note_scriptAndLogics/js_05_Function.md

 ```
 ### Function Return
 -  return denotes the function execution has ended.
-- If we are returning the value from a function, then to print the returne value we need to call the function in a variable and the print it.
+- If we are returning the value from a function, then to print the returned value we need to call the function in a variable and the print it.
 ```javascript
 function add(num1, num2){
     // code